 More information about COVID-19 and updated information vaccine and booster recommendations can be found on the Centers for Disease Control and Prevention's (CDC's) website.

 - Methicillin-resistant Staphylococcus aureus (MRSA) is a contagious type of staph bacteria that is resistant to several antibiotics.
 It can spread when someone touches something contaminated, from person to person or from one area of their body touching another (such as from dirty fingernails or hands).

 - Symptoms: Usually presents as a sore or crusty skin wound

 - Treatment: Most of these heal on their own if they are kept clean and bandaged.
 However, if your child has a sore that appears to be infected or is getting worse, have it checked by your pediatrician.

-- How to Reduce the Spread at Home: Make sure everyone is washing their hands and under their fingernails well.
+- How to reduce the spread at home: Make sure to wash your hands and under fingernails as well.
 Sometimes people are carriers for MRSA, which means they can unknowingly spread it without having any symptoms.
 This is why handwashing is so important.